 8. Musée Marmottan Monet

 Home to the world’s largest Monet collection, including Impression, Sunrise.
-We love the intimate scale and the way the rooms unfold from salon to gallery.
+We love the intimate scale and the way the rooms unfold from private salon to gallery.

 9. Bourse de Commerce – Pinault Collection